rocky/python-control-flow/README.rst

 marked with an additional border.
 We also show the basic block number and block flags.

+Any block that is ghost-like or has a white-background box in an dashed border is dead code.

 Control-Flow with Dominator Regions
 +++++++++++++++++++++++++++++++++++